famoser/pdf-generator/README.md

 focusing on the content the user wants to print, but not on PDF specific details, this is done closely together with the document-generator project.

-The `document-generator project` will provide an way to generate documents using an easy to test API which supports multiple generators.
+The `document-generator project` will provide a way to generate documents using an easy to test API which supports multiple generators.
 One of these generators will be this pdf-generator, another one will generate HTML/CSS.